 The brass medallions are vintage British horse bridal medallions.
 They are actually a gift from a friend upon her return from England.
 (The perks of dog sitting!)

 On the hearth, I added more faux leaves and candles to further decorate the fireplace.

 I also popped some gourds and pumpkins onto the hearth.

 Can you spot the fakes?
 (If you’re having trouble, good because I have a tutorial on how to fake a fake pumpkin.)

 The fabric was a last minute purchase that I made at Pier 1 Imports.
-In hindsight, I wish I had thought ahead and ordered through Chippmunk.com (who has several discount codes for Pier 1!)
 It’s actually a curtain panel.
 The color coordinated perfectly with my painting on the mantel.

 Do you have a drafty fireplace?
-If so, you’ll want to subscribe to my email feed to get a tutorial delivered on how to build a reclaimed lumber fireplace insert.
+If so, you’ll want to learn how to make this rustic fireplace insert to stop drafts!

 No more drafty winter evenings and the insert is a beautiful backdrop instead of a big black hole.

 This tray was literally a quickie makeover using an old tray I had on hand.
 I’ll be sure to show you this transformation in the coming weeks.

 Recognize these log pillar candles from the tutorial I gave you last Christmas?